 & each of us contain the stardust of a million galaxies

-then our sun glittering receptive becomes asylum.
+then the sun glittering receptive is our asylum.

-Exuberant in signification, one way to be eulogized,
+Exuberant in this signification,

 we propel beyond daydream nations.

-Expressive attraction becoming its own tender gravity.
+Expressive attraction becomes its own tender gravity.

-accelerating is feedback looping.
+is feedback looping.

 It is our right as poets to be suggestive